September 20, 2022

 Charles, Renato & Simon

 As we walked along the mountain roads toward Muntibar, I started to fantasize about a giant cup of café con leche.
-My stomach was grumbling for food still, but what I really wanted was a nice steaming cup of caffeine and warm milk.
-Muntibar was still four more kilometers ahead though.
-Just another hour of walking, I told myself.
+My stomach was still grumbling for food, but what I wanted most was a nice, steaming cup of coffee and warm milk.
+Muntibar was still four more kilometers ahead, though.
+Just one short hour of walking, I told myself.

 I tried to distract my stomach by focusing on the countryside surrounding me.
 I could hear the clang of the bells somewhere ahead.
 And I knew the sound had to be coming from some livestock nearby, but I couldn’t see the source.
 Was it cows?
 Or sheep?
 They had to be just out of my sight.

-Did they choose the most dominant animal in the herd?
+Did the farmers choose the most dominant animal in the herd?
 Or the one who was most likely to wander off and get separated?
-Were the unlucky ones who been chosen to wear the bells annoyed by that constant clanging everytime they moved their heads?
+Were the unlucky animals (i.e., those who had been chosen to wear the bells) annoyed by that constant clanging every time they moved their heads?
 Or did they eventually tune it out as background noise — in the same way most of us can ignore the sounds of cars or the other mundane noises in our day-to-day lives?

 Hey horses!